-The project FASTEN tried to solve flexibility-related issues in manufacturing with a custom-designed architecture leveraging on IIoT tools and data interoperability concept.
-In particular, as per Figure 32, the software architecture was designed to connect field data sources (mainly sensors on production equipment) to high-level applications devoted to the monitoring and reporting of the production, to its simulation, and to the prediction of its physical outcomes (i.e., good or defected products).
+The EC-funded project FASTEN (GA n.
+777096) tried to solve flexibility-related issues in manufacturing with a custom-designed architecture leveraging on IIoT tools and data interoperability concept.
+In particular, as per Figure 31, the software architecture was designed to connect field data sources (mainly sensors on production equipment) to high-level applications devoted to the monitoring and reporting of the production, to its simulation, and to the prediction of its physical outcomes (i.e., good or defected products).
 These application-level functionalities (namely, FASTEN Suite) were supposed to be directly interfaced with human operators, while the interfaces towards the field and the informative systems were handled through the same software architecture (embodied in the so-called FASTEN IIoT Platform).